What is body movement?

 coupled with rhythmic breathing.
 Tai chi is sometimes referred to as moving meditation.

 Practitioners move their bodies slowly, gently, and with awareness, while breathing

 deeply.
 It is well-suited for the elderly or those with balance difficulties.

 Tai chi may help:

 Increase stamina, muscle tone, and flexibility

-Improve posture, balance, muscle mass, and strength in older people
+Improve posture, balance, muscle mass, and strength, particularly in the elderly

 Yoga is an ancient posturing and breathing technique originating from India.
 It uses